wabisebi/wabisebi.github.io/blog/wild-web-gurus.md

 The Wild Web of Language Learning Gurus

 Today marks exactly two years since I started studying Japanese, and although I have made considerable progress, I'm feeling somewhat disappointed at my current level.
-This morning ,i've spent some time reflecting on where I think this feeling comes from.
+This morning, I've spent some time reflecting on where I think this feeling comes from.

 #### The Japanese Self-Study Community – A Double-Edged Sword